Usage

 copy_standard_markdown

-(False) Whether to add MkDocs’ list of standard Markdown extensions to the include_extensions parameter so that Markdown files will be directly copied to the docsite.
+(False) Whether to add MkDocs’ list of standard Markdown extensions to the include parameter so that Markdown files will be directly copied to the docsite.
 Note that the simple behavior corresponds to a true value for copy_standard_markdown, but semiliterate still incorporates all standard Markdown files because of the following extract_standard_markdown parameter.

 extract_standard_markdown